 Backlog is a storage for your suggestions, requests from your customers and requirements for your product.
 Those insights come to you from different sources: from Intercom, Zendesk, Satismeter, from private talks with your clients, from your employees.
 It’s becoming more difficult to pick things for development.
 The cost of a mistake is really high.
 It’s a risk to make a feature that won’t be popular among the audience and won’t bring expected benefits.

 To resolve those issues, you can use Value and Efforts rate, which will help you identify the most valuable tasks for your product.

 Value rate shows the potential profit a feature may bring.

 For each of the parameters you can choose a value from 1 to 100.
 Try to move the slider for Value and Efforts to set or change the Rate of the task.

 You can easily define tasks priority and optimize them by using Priority Chart.
-Priority chart is a visual representation of a Backlog board.
+Priority chart is a visual representation of a Backlog.
 The chart consists of two axes:

 These axes will help you to choose which tasks you should implement and the ones you should avoid, if you want to make the most of your time and opportunities.

 Big Bets – tasks with both high Value and Efforts rates: these tasks might be valuable, but are time-consuming and require a lot of attention.